Sítio do Picapau Amarelo (2012 TV series): Characters

-She is the generous royal seamstress of the Kingdom of the Clear Waters who takes great joy in making dresses for her friends, especially Narizinho.
+She is the royal seamstress of the Kingdom of the Clear Waters who takes great joy in making dresses for her friends, especially Narizinho.
 When she was a child, she was cursed by a witch that forced her to become a seamstress, broken only when one of her dresses is called "the best in the world".
 While the 1000 year curse was accidentally broken by Emília, she chose to continue being a seamstress as she had done it for so long & enjoyed it so much.